Duke: Denmark

 Beginning in the 11th century, Danish kings frequently awarded the title of jarl (earl) or duke of Schleswig to a younger son of the monarch.
 Short-lived dukedoms were created for the same purpose in Lolland and Halland.

 After the accession to the throne of Christian I, a complex system of appanages were created for male-line descendants of the king, being granted non-sovereign ducal titles in both Schleswig and Holstein, e.g. Duke of Gottorp, Duke of Sønderborg, Duke of Augustenborg, Duke of Franzhagen, Duke of Beck, Duke of Glücksburg and Duke of Nordborg.
 This arrangement occurred in both territories despite Schleswig being a fief of Denmark and Holstein being a fief of the Holy Roman Empire.

 Finland

 Key parts of Finland were sometimes under a Duke of Finland during the Swedish reign (until 1809).
 Some of the provinces are still considered duchies for the purposes of heraldry.

 Norway

-In Norway, Skule Bårdsson was first jarl in 1217, and as such got responsibility for the army, and then in 1237, as another attempt at compromise, Skule was given the first Norwegian title of duke (hertig).
+In Norway, Skule Bårdsson was first jarl in 1217, and as such got responsibility for the army, and then in 1237, as another attempt at compromise, Skule was given the first Norwegian title of duke (hertug).
 There is no indication that those two titles meant the same thing, or was mixed.
-He was first jarl, and then also hertig, but after he became hertig he kept the title jarl.
+He was first jarl, and then also hertug, but after he became hertug he kept the title jarl.